Basukinath: Religion

-Shravan mela
+Shree Baba Basukinath Shivlinga is Swayambhu Shivlinga.
+It is named after a farmer Basu who was a great devotee of Lord Shiva and long ago when the Area of Basukinath then called Daruk forest was facing drought, Basu with his devotion pleased Shiva to reside in Basukinath area to bring rains.
+Vardani Nath is also a Swayambhu Shivlinga and located at a distance of 6 km from Basukinath Mandir.

+In the temple premises of Basukinath Mandir there are many gods residing including Lord Ganesha, Swami Kartikeya, Maiya Parvati, Maiya Kali, Anand Bhairav, Maa Annapurna, Maa Ambe, Shree Ram Darbar, Maa Tara, Maa Kamala, Maa Chinnamastika, Maa Baglamukhi, Lord Hanumana and Many more.

+Shree Baba Basukinath has been blessing his true devotees with all good health and happiness since ancient times and a visit to this place soothes the soul from within.
+Devotees of Shree Basukinath greet each other by saying " Bam Basuki" when they talk.

+Shravani Mela

 Basukinath is famous for the mela of Shraavana (a month of the Hindu calendar), between July and August.
 Some pilgrims are called "Bol Bam" when they pour holy water on the shivling after 4–5 days of journeying.
 The pilgrims en route to Basukinath also visit the Baidyanath Jyotirlinga in Deogarh.
+Shree Baba Basukinath Mitra Mandal (Howrah) headed by Shree Manoj Kedia has been offering Ganga water by taking Kanwar to the Basukinath Linga from 1992 in Shravan Month.
+Kanwar Yatra can be started from the ghats of Ganges in Bhagalpur and Sultangunj.

 Ram Janki Vivah Utsav

 Pandit Nainalal Jha and Pradhan Tirth Purohit Baba Basukinath started the festival of "Ram Janki Vivah Utsav" in Basukinath.
 A baraat which included elephants and horses participated in the procession as well.
-In present day the festival has been continued by his son Pandit Tara Kant Jha.